RTcmix/rtcmix.github.io/reference/instruments/SCULPT.md

    Because this instrument has not been updated for pfield control, the older makegen control envelope sysystem should be used:

-   function table 1 is overall amp envelope function table 2 is the synthesis waveform function table 3 is a listing of the frequency points function table 4 is a listing of the amplitude points
+   Function table 1 is overall amp envelope
+   Function table 2 is the synthesis waveform
+   Function table 3 is a listing of the frequency points Function table 4 is a listing of the amplitude points

    Author:  Stanko Juzbasic